Alluxio/alluxio/docs/en/Getting-Started.md

 $ ./bin/alluxio validateEnv all
 ```

-You can also run the command run specific validation task.
+You can also make the command run only specific validation task.
 For example,

 ```bash
 $ ./bin/alluxio validateEnv local ulimit